 With so much potential to make money on Etsy, we’ll all undoubtedly come across sellers that aren’t legitimate.
-They often sell products that aren’t their own, or sell fake products posing as something else.
+They often sell products that aren’t their own or sell fake products posing as something else.
 In either case, we’re seeing how people can lose money and get scammed on Etsy if not careful.

 So, we’ve put together a handy guide to help us all to spot those illegitimate sellers.
-With this guide, we’ll all know exactly how to tell if an Etsy store is legit or not!
+With this guide, we’ll all know exactly how to tell if an Etsy seller is legit or not!

 Check out our top tips to stay safe from scammers on Etsy:

 - Check the seller reviews